DGretta/Music/tooling/guide_creation_framework.md

 - **User validation** when possible (direct feedback on guide quality)

 ### **Documentation Requirements:**
-- **Record operation** in efficiency tracker with actual vs. promised function calls
+- **Record operation** in accountability tracker with actual vs. promised function calls
 - **Note any deviations** from planned approach with explanations
 - **Update quality system** with any new best practices discovered
 - **Cross-reference** with other guides to ensure consistency